-'Decoupled' Tried to Satirize 'Toxic' Societal Norms, Ended Up Normalizing Them
+‘Decoupled’ Tried to Satirize ‘Toxic’ Societal Norms, Ended Up Normalizing Them

 How ‘Maid’ Helps Understand Violence Without Blood and Bruises

-The Indian Express notes, “[T]here might be symbolic relevance in seeing a ‘lowly’ driver walk into a pretentious art exhibition, pluck a banana off an installation meant to depict the wealth gap, and eat it.
+The Indian Express further notes, “[T]here might be symbolic relevance in seeing a ‘lowly’ driver walk into a pretentious art exhibition, pluck a banana off an installation meant to depict the wealth gap, and eat it.
 But because the scene is framed from Arya’s apathetic perspective, the satire is muddled.”
-Not only that, the scene is also set up in a way that Arya uses his driver for his amusement — ironically, to highlight how the socio-economically deprived class views the way they’re treated by the “educated elite.”
+Not only that, the scene is also set up in a way, where Arya uses his driver for his amusement — ironically, to highlight how the socio-economically deprived class views the way they’re treated by the “educated elite.”
 “This is precisely what made Parasite… different.
 Those movies punched up; Decoupled constantly punches down,” the article continued.

 The show aspired to be somewhat like The White Lotus or Veep, coming from Joseph, who believes, “People who are morally frail become ‘woke’ because they have to pantomime virtues that don’t really possess.”

 Unfortunately, however, it fell far from its mark.
 Perhaps, the commentary would have worked if the show’s creators were truly disillusioned by left-leaning institutions after buying into their promise.
-Instead, it seemed like yet another “dudebro” — I guess, Arya did become what he aspired to — lamenting that society is suddenly too sensitive to his sexism.
+Instead, it seemed like it originated from the grievances of yet another “dudebro,” whose privilege is suddenly “at risk” in the post-#MeToo, Jai Bhim-watching India, leading him to lament that society is suddenly “too sensitive.”
+Most of us have met, at least, one Arya Iyer in recent times, haven’t we?

 Having said that, I do want to applaud the show for telling uncles that it doesn’t become less important to wear condoms just because the people involved may be beyond their reproductive age.
 If only the show could’ve kept that “vibe” alive!